 She has lectured at the Zoma Contemporary Art Center, Addis Ababa, Ethiopia; Columbia University; The Museum of Modern Art (MoMA); Brooklyn Museum; LACMA; MCA Denver and many more.
 In 2016, she delivered the USC Roski School of Art and Design commemencement address.
 Her essays have been featured in publications for The Studio Museum in Harlem, Hammer Museum, Perez Art Museum Miami, LAXART, MoMA PS1, and NKA: Journal of Contemporary African Art.

 Contrary to popular belief, Naima does find time for life beyond her work, and prefers not to sleep in the museum … at least, not every night.
-She makes her home in Los Angeles with her husband and 1 ½ year old daughter, relishing the opportunity to expose her to the same culture, history and art from her own childhood.
+She makes her home in Los Angeles with her husband, 3 - year - old daughter, and 4 months old son relishing the opportunity to expose them to the same culture, history and art from their own childhood.
 When she’s not indulging in interior design books, Naima loves to travel every chance she gets and maintains an ongoing mission for the best French Fries in the world, making sure to sample the delicacy in every city she’s in.
 Admittedly, when she finds them, she’ll probably continue the investigation just to be certain.